Rail transport in Sweden: Network

 Unlike the roads, railways in Sweden use left-handed traffic for trains (the same as the metro) because Sweden drove on the left until 1967.
-Railways did not switch because the engines of the time had the driver's seat on the left side and the signals are normally located to the left and hence are easier to see.
+Railways did not switch because of its extreme cost as well as the engines of the time had the driver's seat on the left side and the signals are normally located to the left and hence are easier to see.
 Only railways in Malmö and further south have planned right-hand traffic due to their connection with Denmark.
 However, as signals are placed in both directions on all tracks, it is possible to drive both left- and right-sided at the traffic controller's discretion.

 Lines

 Main lines

 There used to be six main lines (stambanor), all nationally owned: